 The most significant impact on overall bank management was caused by the introduction of the Expected Credit Loss approach to reflect credit risk in external accounting.

-This approach should ensure that a risk provision is always available, which covers the embedded credit risk, for all individual deals which belong to a specific segment.
+This approach should ensure that a risk provision, which covers the embedded credit risk for all individual deals that belong to a specific segment, is always available.

 The extent, to which this risk provision matches with the required risk provision, depends on several factors:

 - Segmentation criteria that are used to identify deals with similar credit risk.
 Usually limited to a few criteria because of limited processing capabilities.
 This results in high risk due to distortions in the ECL calculation, since the credit risks of unequal risk objects are offset against each other and no allocation according to their origin is made.
 Some transactions are allocated excessively high credit risks, others too little.